Price: Normally $12.99 but on sale right now for $4.00 at Petco.com

-The one that’s featured on Petco is made with similar ingredients; the one I have is made with Peppermint Oil, Eugenol, Sodium Lauryl Sulfate and other ingredients like water and Sodium Benzoate.
-When I spray my dogs, I can definitely smell the Peppermint and Eugenol; Almost smells like a black licorice.
+The one that’s featured on Petco is made with similar ingredients.
+The one I have, is made with Peppermint Oil, Eugenol, Sodium Lauryl Sulfate and other ingredients like water and Sodium Benzoate.
+When I spray my dogs, I can definitely smell the Peppermint and Eugenol.
+It almost smells like a black licorice.

 I spray very liberally all over them, and rub it in well until I get almost a foamy consistency all over their body.
 I also rub it around their muzzle and eyes (careful to not get it in their eyes) as well as down their legs and over their belly.

 After rubbing it into their fur, I can watch the mosquitoes hover over them, but not land on them, and that’s when you know it works.
 I’ve used this spray in the thickest brush and forest in Alaska and it’s worked really well.
 The only thing to watch for is when the mosquitoes start to land on them again and I have to spray them all again.
 Usually once a day, especially when we’re camping near woods.

 All in all, I actually really like this stuff.
 As mentioned above, I bought another bottle already to have for next summer for my dogs since I know I’ll need it and I can’t beat a $4 price tag.
 I know it’s because it’s the end of season coming up soon, so I’m sure that Petco just wants to clear their inventory for their winter line of products.